 Working with the Pickens Historical Society starting in 2019, the Special Projects unit developed an exhibit in the historic Kirby-Quinton Cabin located next to the Old Pickens County Jail.
-In fall 2020, students in KSU's Public History program will contribute to the next phase of the project, which includes a two-level exhibit in the jail.
+In fall 2020, students in KSU's Public History program will contribute to the next phase of the project, which includes a permanent exhibit in the jail.

 City of Acworth and the Save Acworth History Foundation, Acworth, GA